Anant Kumar Singh: Criminal cases and influence

 Singh was also allegedly involved in kidnapping of four youths, who as per allegations were responsible for eve-teasing of a girl, latter being sister of one of Singh's men.
 As per news reports, the four youths were kidnapped and assaulted allegedly by the goons of Singh and one of them named Puttus Yadav was killed brutally.

+Arrest

+Singh was arrested in 2015, in connection with a kidnapping case of four men from Barh and the subsequent murder of one.
+The ensuing arrest also resulted in a scuffle between Singh and the city SP of Patna Chandan Kushwaha while the former was being taken to Secretariat police station in Patna.